-Facebook Names the Ad Campaigns That Best Used Facebook
+BBDO, R/GA Rank Among Facebook's Favorite Agencies

 The awards can be a good predictor of the creative work that will get recognized next week at the Cannes Lions International Festival of Creativity, Keller said.
 Facebook times its awards to coincide with the yearly advertising pilgrimage to France, and it's not uncommon to see the same agencies and brands honored in both.

 This year, Facebook switched up its awards categories and winner selections.
 No agency or brand won sole top honors; instead five winners were picked in five categories.
-The categories were new too, based on emoji reactions: laugh, love, cry, awe and act.
+The categories were new too, based on emoji reactions: laugh, love, cry, wow and act.
 Agencies and brands could submit campaigns to any reaction that they considered to suit their work.

 Here were the agencies recognized as winners in each category and examples of the work: